How To Stop Worrying: 5 Tips From Psychologists

 Is Worrying Normal?

-Worrying is totally normal human behavior.
-We all experience it at some point or another because it’s a natural part of life.
+Worrying is normal human behaviour.
+We all experience because it’s a natural part of life.
 It becomes a problem when you start to worry too much and get caught up in a perpetually stressful spiral of thoughts.

 What are the Symptoms of Chronic Worrying?

-It’s important to listen to your body, but how do you do that?
 “The most obvious sign of chronic worrying is that it’s all-consuming,” explains Sarah.
-“You’ll feel like your total brain capacity is completely taken up with your worries and there’s no space for anything else.
-Often this will be accompanied with feelings of gloom, but you stay wrapped up in your thoughts, achieving very little.”
+“You’ll feel like your total brain capacity is completely taken up with your worries, and there’s no space for anything else.
+Often this will be accompanied by feelings of gloom, but you stay wrapped up in your thoughts, achieving very little.”

 Step one is to become aware of what chronic worrying looks like for you.
 Do you notice that when your thoughts become repetitive, you tend to wallow in them and struggle to come up with a solution or a course of action?
 If you know that you’re worrying, you stand a good chance of breaking the cycle.

-However, you can’t do this by resisting or trying to fight your thoughts – think back to that pink elephant example.
-When you’re struggling to sleep at night, you need to remember that whether you stay up all night worrying or actually get some sleep, the outcome will probably be the same.
-Also, be gentle with yourself, otherwise you’ll just end up worrying about the fact you’re worrying.
-You need to let go and relax: that’s is the quickest way to break free from worries.
+However, you can’t do this by resisting or trying to fight your thoughts; think back to that pink elephant example.
+When you’re struggling to sleep at night, you need to remember that whether you stay up all night worrying or get some sleep, the outcome will probably be the same.
+Also, be gentle with yourself; otherwise, you’ll just end up worrying about the fact that you’re worrying.

-In short: worrying is perfectly natural and something you can’t really avoid given the kind of lives we lead.
+In short, worrying is perfectly natural and something you can’t avoid, given the kind of lives we lead.
 And yes, that can sometimes be difficult.
-With these tips you’ll be better equipped to handle any future spirals of chronic worrying.
+With these tips, you’ll be better equipped to handle any future spirals of chronic worrying.